Tales from the Hood (soundtrack)

 The soundtrack, which consisted entirely of gangsta rap and hardcore hip hop music, made it to number 16 on the Billboard 200 and number 1 on the Top R&B/Hip-Hop Albums.

-Domino and Tha Chill's title track "Tales from the Hood" was the soundtrack's lone charting single becoming a hit on the Hot Rap Songs chart, where it peaked at #8.
-Both "Tales From the Hood" and Wu-Tang Clan's "Let Me at Them" had promotional music videos released.
-Havoc & Prodeje's song "The Hood Got Me Feelin' the Pain" featuring Dawn Green also had a music video released.
+Domino and Tha Chill's title track, "Tales from the Hood", was the soundtrack's lone charting single, becoming a hit on the Hot Rap Songs chart, where it peaked at #8.
+The music video features cameos from artists that also performed on the Tales from the Hood soundtrack.
+Havoc & Prodeje's song "The Hood Got Me Feelin' the Pain" featuring Dawn Green was also released as a single and had a music video produced.